interledger/rafiki/docs/deployment.md

 1. requests a grant to create an incoming payment on Philip Fry's account
 2. creates an incoming payment on Philip Fry's account
-3. requests a grant to create (and read) a quote and an outgoing payment on Grace Franklin's account)
+3. requests a grant to create (and read) a quote on Grace Franklin's account
-4. continues the grant request
-5. creates a quote on Grace Franklin's account
+4. creates a quote on Grace Franklin's account
+5. requests a grant to create (and read) an outgoing payment on Grace Franklin's account
+6. continues the grant request
-6. creates an outgoing payment on Grace Franklin's account
+7. creates an outgoing payment on Grace Franklin's account
-7. fetches the outgoing payment on Grace Franklin's account
+8. fetches the outgoing payment on Grace Franklin's account

 Note that one has to go throught the interaction flow after requesting a grant for a quote and outgoing payment.